 - Air is a homogeneous mixture of gases.
 Here both the solvent and the solute are gases.

 - Sugar syrup is a solution where sugar is dissolved in water using heat.
 Here, water is the solvent and sugar is the solute.

 - Tincture of iodine, a mixture of iodine in alcohol.
 Iodine is the solute whereas alcohol is the solvent.

 Types of Solution

 Liquid solutions, such as sugar in water, are the most common kind, but there are also solutions that are gases or solids.
-Any state of matter (solid, liquid, or gas) can act both as a solute or as a solvent during the formation of a solution.
-Therefore, depending upon the physical states of solute and solvent, we can classify solutions in nine different types.
+Any state of matter (solid, liquid, or gas) can act both as a solute and as a solvent during the formation of a solution.
+Therefore, depending on the physical states of solute and solvent, we can classify solutions into nine different types.

 |S.No||Types of Solution||Solute||Solvent||Examples|

 |1||Solid-solid||solid||solid||Alloys like brass, bronze etc.|

 |2||Solid-liquid||solid||liquid||The solution of sugar, salt etc in water.|

 |3||Solid-gas||solid||gas||Sublimation of substances like iodine, camphor etc into the air.|